 F-2000 Flow Meter

-MANAGING COSTS
+MANAGING COSTS USING PADDLEWHEEL FLOW METERS

-Electronic flow meters used to control metering pumps and other industrial water treatment system components can be very costly.
+Electronic flow meters used to control metering pumps and other industrial water treatment system components, can be very costly.
 While many of these meters are extremely accurate and offer a variety of features, these features are often underutilized and overqualified for the application.

 The components of a system must be able to perform the required task – get the job done – and meet the other physical requirements of the application.
 Excess capability, features, and accuracy are a waste of money.
 You will get the most value for your money by purchasing system components that meet the demands of the system without being overkill.
 While expensive, high technology solutions may be available for your application; low-cost paddlewheel flow meters offer high accuracy solutions (to +/- 1% of the full-scale reading) for many industrial water treatment applications.

 Paddlewheel flow meters are easy to install and operate, resulting in a very low overall cost of ownership.
-Relatively low-cost paddlewheel-style electronic flow meters are proof that high cost doesn’t always mean better value.

 INDUSTRIAL WATER TREATMENT SYSTEM APPLICATIONS